List of Castlevania characters: Julius Belmont

 Members of the Belmont clan have been the protagonists of most Castlevania games, and Julius' role as a supporting character is unusual for the series.
-His Japanese voice actor in both games is Tetsu Inada, and he is voiced by David Lodge in Castlevania: Harmony of Despair.
+His Japanese voice actor in both games is Tetsu Inada.
 In both Aria of Sorrow and Dawn of Sorrow, Julius is playable through "Julius Mode."
 While the "Julius Mode" in Aria of Sorrow solely features Julius, Yoko Belnades and Alucard can be unlocked as playable characters in the "Julius Mode" in Dawn of Sorrow.
 In Harmony of Despair he becomes a DLC character.

 Prior to the event taking place in Aria of Sorrow, Julius is the last and only Belmont to permanently defeat Dracula in 1999 thus ending his rebirth cycle by sealing his source of power (Dracula's Castle) inside a solar eclipse.
-However Julius somehow became amnesiac and wandered the land until he arrived at Dracula's castle as the amnesiac "J," having forgotten his identity after defeating Dracula prior to the start of the game.
+However, Julius somehow became amnesiac and wandered the land until he arrived at Dracula's castle as the amnesiac "J," having forgotten his identity after defeating Dracula prior to the start of the game.
 He encounters Soma Cruz, and Soma's dark power awakens Julius' memories.
 Julius later confronts Soma after realizing that Soma is Dracula's reincarnation, and battles him.
 Julius, unwilling to pit his full power against Soma, is defeated.
 After Soma escapes his fate of becoming another dark lord, Julius sends his thanks.
 After the events in Aria of Sorrow, Julius works for the Roman Catholic Church as a paranormal investigator alongside Yoko Belnades.
 In Dawn of Sorrow, he travels to the base housing Celia Fortner's cult with Yoko.
 Julius later battles Dario Bossi, one of the "dark lord's candidates" and Celia's henchman, and is defeated.
 After Celia and Dmitrii Blinov, the last candidate, flee into the depths of the castle, Julius uses all his power to shatter the barrier guarding their flight.
 He is greatly weakened as a result, and does not participate in the final battle; although he appears during the final cutscene of the game.